loconomics/loconomics/README.md

   - /Gruntfile.js: file required by the Grunt task runner on the project root folder; more code is organized in the /grunt folder to don't have a fat Gruntfile.js file.

 **- /web: all server-side and API files**
-- /_DBUpdate: MS SQL files of any changes to the dev database to ensure the test and live databases get updated accordingly.
+- /_DBUpdate: MS SQL files of any changes to the database to ensure the dev, test and live databases get updated accordingly.
   - /api/v1: CSHTML files that communicate with the server and retrieve API data
     - /me: Information about a user requesting information about themselves, mostly private
     - /user: Information about a user requesting information about another user, mostly public
-  - /App_Code/LcPricing: C# files that implements.....
+  - /App_Code/LcPricing: C# files that implements...
   - /App_Code/LcRest: C# files that implements the schemes for specific objects in the REST API, and static methods/queries/updates for database operations
   - /en-US/EmailCommunications: CSTHML files for all e-mail communcations sent to users
     - /Admin: Communications to users their account (welcome, password resets, etc.)